- 1 week pregnant

 - Discuss getting help at home after the baby arrives

 - Schedule maternity leave

 - Plan catering or bulk-cooking before going into labor.

 What to ask your doctor?

-While at your doctor's office, talk to them about preeclampsia especially, the mild preeclampsia.
+While at your doctor's office, talk to them about preeclampsia, especially, the mild preeclampsia.
 This severe condition can creep up without any warning signs so make sure to talk about the early symptoms like increased blood pressure or swelling.

 Get as much information as you can from your midwife about everything related to early baby care and breastfeeding.
-The more you know in advance, the easier it will be on you once the baby arrives.
+The more you know in advance, the easier it will be for you once the baby arrives.

 If you're experiencing the Restless Leg Syndrome (RLS), you should get blood tests to check if you're suffering from iron deficiency.
-Talk to your doctor about the best natural ways to treat the symptoms, such as tingling sensations in your legs and joins, and the constant urge to move them.
+Talk to your doctor about the best natural ways to treat the symptoms, such as tingling sensations in your legs and joints, and the constant urge to move them.

 The end of the second trimester marks the beginning of the final pregnancy weeks.
 Expect more exhaustion and plan to rest, reducing your activities to only those you find comfortable.
 As the baby will grow faster, and you'll be lying and resting more than you used to, keep in mind to eat light and healthy.